JackRowntree/cable-task/README.md

 3. transform: data aggregated
 4. load: transformed data pushed to db

+#### Datastore
+I stuck to the sqlite brief - the dbs are persistent between runs of the container thanks to the volume.
+Nortmally I would have extended the docker-compose with a postgres service instead as I haven't used sqlite in years!

 #### Pre-extract
 The idea of the pre-extract phase is to `append` incoming chunks of data to a datastore, which will be read in totality in the extract step.
 This was my interpretation of a pipeline that can handle data ingestion over time in production.
 Adding a field indicating date of ingestion adds some context to this raw data.
 I also chose to create the table with a primary key, which during my development made sense, but may not be necessary for this datastore.